 Come up with a list of the career attributes that are most important to you.
 Here’s a list of common qualities you can base your score:

 - Job satisfaction

 Weight the scores to how important they are to you.
-For example, I value freedom and earning potential over anything else so I weight them higher, but what you value might be very different.
+For example, I value freedom and earning potential over anything else, so I weigh them higher, but what you value might be very different.

 4. Research each career

-After you have your list of five jobs, research everything you can about the career.
+After you list five jobs, research everything you can about the career.
 Here are some ways you can do that:

 - Read everything you can about each career online.

 5. Reach out and shadow real people in those careers

 This step is important.
 My friend John thought he would be a hotshot trial lawyer like he saw on television.
 If he had actually spent more time to find out what lawyers do daily, which is a lot of paperwork and contract writing, he might not have wanted to become one.